 Let’s play a mesothelioma word association game.
-If I say “mesothelioma,” then a natural response you or anyone else can make is “asbestos.”
-It’s simple: Asbestos is a mineral, and exposure to it is the only known cause of mesothelioma.
+If we say “mesothelioma,” then a natural response you or anyone else can make is “asbestos.”
+It’s simple: Asbestos is the only known cause of mesothelioma.

 Which one is the least thought of and most surprising?
 We give a vote to hairdressers.